 All networked systems are vulnerable to various kinds of attacks.
 As with any computer network, the Ethereum Classic Network contains certain flaws.
 For example, the Ethereum Classic Network is currently vulnerable to a "51% attack" where, if a mining pool were to gain control of more than 50% of the hash rate for a digital asset, a malicious actor would be able to gain full control of the network and the ability to manipulate the Ethereum Classic Blockchain.
 In January 2019, the Ethereum Classic Network was the target of a double-spend attack by an unknown actor that gained more than 50% of the processing power of the Ethereum Classic Network.
 The attack resulted in reorganizations of the Ethereum Classic Blockchain that allowed the attacker to reverse previously recorded transactions in excess of over \$1.0 million.
 The market capitalization of ETC also experienced a reduction following the attack, which resulted in a reduction in the value of the Shares.
 Although the value of Shares declined, the Trust did not suffer any direct losses as a result of the attack.
 Market participants subsequently took steps to mitigate future attacks by increasing the amount of block confirmations required to validate a transaction.
-The failure of these or other mitigating steps, or any future attacks on the Ethereum Classic Network, could negatively impact the value of ETC and an investment in the Shares of the Trust.
+The failure of these or other mitigating steps, or any future attacks on the Ethereum Classic Network, could negatively impact the value of ETC and the value of the Shares of the Trust.
 In August 2020, the Ethereum Classic Network was the target of two double-spend attacks by an unknown actor or actors that gained more than 50% of the processing power of the Ethereum Classic Network.
 The attack resulted in reorganizations of the Ethereum Classic Blockchain that allowed the attacker or attackers to reverse previously recorded transactions in excess of over \$5.0 million and \$1.0 million.
-As of the date of this Annual Report, the market capitalization of ETC has not experienced a subsequent reduction and the Trust has not suffered any direct losses as a result of the attacks.
+The Trust has not suffered any direct losses as a result of the attacks.
 The Ethereum Classic Network is evaluating ways to mitigate future attacks.
-The failure of these or other mitigating steps, or any future attacks on the Ethereum Classic Network, could negatively impact the value of ETC and an investment in the Shares of the Trust.
+The failure of these or other mitigating steps, or any future attacks on the Ethereum Classic Network, could negatively impact the value of ETC and the value of the Shares of the Trust.

 Moreover, The DAO was hacked in 2016, leading to the theft of 3.6 million ETH and, ultimately, a hard fork in the Ethereum Blockchain.
-See "-Introduction to ETC and the Ethereum Classic Network" above.
+See "-The DAO and Ethereum Classic" above.

-In addition, many digital asset networks have been subjected to a number of denial of service attacks, which has led to temporary delays in block creation and in the transfer of digital assets.
+In addition, many digital asset networks have been subjected to a number of denial of service attacks, which has led to temporary delays in block creation and in the transfer of Ethereum Classic.
 Any similar attacks on the Ethereum Classic Network that impact the ability to transfer ETC could have a material adverse effect on the price of ETC and the value of the Shares.